fTz997/mini-dast/README.md

 ## To be developed

-- [ ] Finish report generator and persistence
+- [ ] Consult scans in progress

+- [ ] Persist into a database, the results of each scan.
+Access made informing the scan id

-- [ ] Consult scans of scans finished previously
+- [ ] Retrieve data from scans finished

+- [ ] (?)

 ## Application Usage Documentation